-1. All bullying incidents should be reported to the class teacher or a member of the leadership team.
+1. All bullying incidents should be reported to a trusted adult within school.
+This could be a teaching assistant, a class teacher or a member of the leadership or pastoral team.
 (Worry boxes are available if a child does not want to voice a concern).